GuangLun2000/GuangLun2000.github.io/blogs/IoE.md

 > Final update in: 2024/01/24

 These research notes provide my thoughts and findings related to ongoing projects within the Cambridge IoE Group, led by Prof. Ozgur B. Akan.
+More information can be found here: [IoE Group](https://ioe.eng.cam.ac.uk/).

 ### Paper Reading

 - Received Signal and Channel Parameter Estimation in Molecular Communications
-- Internet of Everything (IoE) — From Molecules to the Universe *(article)*
+- Internet of Everything (IoE) — From Molecules to the Universe *(Article)*
 - What Really is ‘Molecule’ in Molecular Communications?
 The Quest for Physics of Particle-based Information Carriers

 ---